CoolguyTC/Astro/README.md

 - Add a particle engine.
 - Allow use of consumables from the inventory.
 - Better organise code and project files.
-- Balance game.
 - Add a final boss.
 - Add cutscenes.
 - Add more animations for after the crash landing.
+- Add sound effects.
-- Add sound effects and music.
+- Add music.
 - Add custom keybinds.
+- Add biomes to break up the terrain more.

 **Patch Notes:**